wp-plugins/wp-easycart/trunk/readme.txt

 4. Complete administrative software for desktops and mobile devices!

 == Changelog ==
+NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.

+= 1.1.26 =
+* Design upgrades across the board for base and default layouts.
+* FirstData Global e4 Gateway upgrade and improvement for reliability issues.
+* Product swatches small issue resolved.
 = 1.1.25 =
 * Javascript improvement for users with the shipping option turned off.
 Preventing error.
 * Admin side improvement to help users who can't automatically install the sample data.